 Template Letters and Scripts

-Notifying a bank or building society
+Letting a bank or building society know

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] [Bank/Building Society name] [Bereavement Team / Department address] Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased], who held an account (or accounts) with you.
 [Full name of the deceased] passed away on [date of death].
 I enclose a certified copy of the death certificate.
 The account details I am aware of are: Account name: [name on account] Account number: [account number] Sort code: [sort code] I am the [executor of the will / administrator of the estate / next of kin] and would be grateful if you could: - Freeze the account(s) to prevent any unauthorised transactions - Confirm the balance(s) as at the date of death - Advise me of any standing orders or direct debits on the account(s) - Let me know what documentation you require to release the funds Please send all correspondence to the address above.
 Yours faithfully, [Your full name] Enclosures: Certified copy of death certificate